 Critical Care Rehabilitation

-This new initiative is a blended learning programme consisting of a series of six webinars followed by a workshop on practical application of principles, to be held during LIVES 2019 (Berlin, Germany).
+This initiative was a blended learning programme consisting of a series of six webinars followed by a workshop on practical application of principles, held during LIVES 2019 (Berlin, Germany).

 Designed for: Intensive Care Nurses, Physiotherapists and other Allied Health Professionals (N&AHPs)

-Each webinar lasts one hour and can be accessed live, or watched at a time to suit you via the ESICM Academy Platform.
+Each webinar lasted one hour and could be accessed live, or watched at a time to suit you via the ESICM Academy Platform.

-A short evaluation test including multiple-choice questions will be made available after each webinar.
+A short evaluation test including multiple-choice questions was made available after each webinar.

-The 25 top-scoring N&AHPs in the continuous assessment of this programme will be rewarded free entrance to LIVES 2019, plus reimbursement of travel and accommodation costs of up to €400, to facilitate their participation to the workshop.
-Priority will be given to the N&AHPS that are ESICM members.
+The 25 top-scoring N&AHPs in the continuous assessment of this programme were rewarded free entrance to LIVES 2019, plus reimbursement of travel and accommodation costs of up to €400, to facilitate their participation to the workshop.
+Priority was given to the N&AHPS that are ESICM members.
 Become a member now for the special price of 60 EUR.
 For more information please see here.

 David Mcwilliams BSc (Hons), MSc, PhD, Consultant Physiotherapist within critical care at the Queen Elizabeth Hospital, Birmingham, United Kingdom; Chair of the Physiotherapy Working Group, European Society of Intensive Care Medicine (ESICM)